Muammar Gaddafi: Conflict with the US and its allies: 1981–1986

-In 1981, the new US President, Ronald Reagan, pursued a hardline approach to Libya, viewing it as a puppet regime of the Soviet Union.
+In 1981, the new US president, Ronald Reagan, pursued a hardline approach to Libya, viewing it as a puppet regime of the Soviet Union.
 Gaddafi played up his commercial relationship with the Soviets, revisiting Moscow in 1981 and 1985, and threatening to join the Warsaw Pact.
 The Soviets were nevertheless cautious of Gaddafi, seeing him as an unpredictable extremist.
-In August 1981, the US staged military exercises in the Gulf of Sirte – an area which Libya claimed as a part of its territorial waters.
+In August 1981, the US staged military exercises in the Gulf of Sirte – an area which Libya claimed.
 The US shot down two Libyan Su-22 planes which were on an intercept course.
-Closing down Libya's embassy in Washington, DC, Reagan advised US companies operating in Libya to reduce the number of American personnel stationed there.
+Closing down Libya's embassy in Washington, Reagan advised US companies operating in Libya to reduce Americans stationed there.
 In December 1981, the White House claimed Gaddafi had dispatched a hit squad to assassinate Reagan, allegedly led by Carlos the Jackal, who had been living in Libya under Gaddafi's protection after the 1975 OPEC siege.
-Secretary of State Alexander Haig, Defense Secretary Caspar Weinberger, Counselor to the President Edwin Meese, chief of staff James Baker, and deputy chief of staff Michael Deaver were also considered potential targets and thus given special security.
-US ambassador to Italy Maxwell M. Rabb, who was Jewish, was urgently recalled to Washington due to threats against his life.
+Secretary of State Alexander Haig, Defense Secretary Caspar Weinberger, Counselor to the President Edwin Meese, chief of staff James Baker, and deputy chief of staff Michael Deaver were considered potential targets and given special security.
+US ambassador to Italy Maxwell M. Rabb, who was Jewish, was urgently recalled due to threats against his life.
 Gaddafi denied the allegations.
-Gaddafi was also accused of having ties to the Lebanese Armed Revolutionary Factions, which had murdered US military attaché Charles R. Ray and Israeli diplomat Yacov Barsimantov in Paris.
+Gaddafi was accused of having ties to the Lebanese Armed Revolutionary Factions, which had murdered US military attaché Charles R. Ray and Israeli diplomat Yacov Barsimantov in Paris.
 In March 1982, the US implemented an embargo of Libyan oil, and in January 1986 ordered all US companies to cease operating in the country, although several hundred workers remained when the Libyan government doubled their pay.
-In Spring 1986, the US Navy again performed exercises in the Gulf of Sirte; the Libyan military retaliated, but failed as the US sank several Libyan ships.
+In spring 1986, the US Navy again performed exercises in the Gulf of Sirte; the Libyan military retaliated, but failed as the US sank Libyan ships.
 Diplomatic relations also broke down with the UK, after Libyan diplomats were accused in the killing of Yvonne Fletcher, a British policewoman stationed outside their London embassy, in April 1984.

-In 1980, Gaddafi hired former CIA agent Edwin P. Wilson, who was living in Libya as a fugitive from US justice, to plot the murder of an anti-Gaddafi Libyan graduate student at Colorado State University named Faisal Zagallai.
-Zagallai was shot in the head twice on October 14, 1980 in Fort Collins, Colorado by a former Green Beret and associate of Wilson named Eugene Tafoya.
-Zagallai survived the attack and Tafoya was convicted of third-degree assault and conspiracy to commit assault in November 1981.
-Wilson was lured back to the US and sentenced to 32 years in prison over four separate trials due to his ties to Gaddafi in 1983.
-In 1984, Gaddafi publicly executed Al-Sadek Hamed Al-Shuwehdy, a student and aeronautical engineer studying in the US.
+In 1980, Gaddafi hired former CIA agent Edwin P. Wilson, living in Libya as a fugitive from US justice, to plot the murder of an anti-Gaddafi Libyan graduate student at Colorado State University named Faisal Zagallai.
+Zagallai was shot in the head in October 1980, in Fort Collins, Colorado by a former Green Beret and associate of Wilson named Eugene Tafoya.
+Zagallai survived the attack and Tafoya was convicted of third-degree assault and conspiracy to commit assault.
+Wilson was lured back to the US and sentenced to 32 years due to his ties to Gaddafi.
+In 1984, Gaddafi publicly executed Al-Sadek Hamed Al-Shuwehdy, an aeronautical engineer studying in the US.